-The weather during the day was freakin' perfect, a cool 65-70 degrees into the afternoon with some scattered cloud cover.
-Unfortunately, with the sun starting to go down at 4 o'clock in the fall, it starts to get dark and cold really quick.
+The weather during the day was perfect, a cool 65-70F into the afternoon with some scattered cloud cover.
+Unfortunately, with the sun starting to go down at 4 o'clock in the fall, it starts to get dark and cold really quickly.
 When I say cold, I mean like 30 degrees through the night, and for California that is cold, especially camping in a tent.
 While the campfire definitely helped, once it went out I was shivering out of control well into the daylight.
 Unfortunately, so was my dog, he was wrapped up in a blanket the entire evening well into the late morning.

 My favorite part of the wildlife of the park is actually the plants.
 Excluding the pivotal Joshua Tree, the plants in this area are exactly what you would expect from this high desert ecosystem.
 With a multitude of cacti, desert shrubs and yucca plants, I was in plant nerd heaven!
-While nothing is in bloom in November, it is still a beautifully diverse area.
+While nothing is in bloom in the fall, it is still a beautifully diverse area.

-All together Joshua Tree National park is definitely worth the visit in November.
-It's especially great if you're staying in the park overnight.
-I do however suggest an RV or van over the tent option if you're not prepared for the cold, and also bringing tons of water and firewood.
-Hopefully this sounds inviting enough to come see the southwest during the less busy season of the year to see the different side of this famous national park.
+All together Joshua Tree National park is definitely worth the visit in the fall because there are fewer people crowding the trails, cooler day temperatures, and still holds so much diversity no matter when you go you really can't lose.
+It's especially great if you're staying in the park overnight to camp with a fire and stargaze.
+I do however suggest an RV or van over the tent option if you're not prepared for the cold, and also bringing tons of water and firewood because of the lack of resources at the campgrounds.

 Until next time,